-Designated Emphasis in Computational and Science and Engineering
+Designated Emphasis in Computational and Data Science and Engineering

-The core thesis of the DE-CSE program is that students need training in numerical analysis, scientific computation, and an application area.
-The DE-CSE approach is as follows:
+The core thesis of the DE-CDSE program is that students need training in numerical analysis, scientific computation, and an application area.
+The DE-CDSE approach is as follows:

-- It operates under the assumption that there is a large, diverse, set of students who are interested in CSE, but that it may not be their primary core area of study.
+- It operates under the assumption that there is a large, diverse, set of students who are interested in CDSE, but that it may not be their primary core area of study.

 - It targets students who may be interested in large-scale data analysis, not just simulation.

-The DE-CSE is designed for all these students and is open only to students who are already enrolled in a Ph.D. program at UC Berkeley.
-Essentially, Berkeley’s DE-CSE program is meant to build on the student’s graduate expertise in a particular field and augment it with a focused addition on computational science.
+The DE-CDSE is designed for all these students and is open only to students who are already enrolled in a Ph.D. program at UC Berkeley.
+Essentially, Berkeley’s DE-CDSE program is meant to build on the student’s graduate expertise in a particular field and augment it with a focused addition on computational science.

-The basic requirements of the DE-CSE are as follows:
+The basic requirements of the DE-CDSE are as follows:

-- Students must have training in the following three CSE components (all three courses must be taken for a grade):
+- Students must have training in the following three CDSE components (all three courses must be taken for a grade):

 - 1 graduate course in applied math/numerical analysis or statistics/data analysis (Category 1)